 Shorelands of Monmouth Beach

-In 1896, two Gilded Age tycoons purchased the land that is now the Shorelands area developed it into a golf course.
+In 1896, Gilded Age tycoons purchased all the land that is now the Shorelands area developed it into a nine-hole golf course.
+Perhaps the first in the shore area?
+(MB Golf Course story).
+The tenure of the Monmouth Beach Golf Club was popular but brief, lasting only until about 1905.

 The auction flyer proclaims: “Since the great boom on Florida properties the man of vision, foresight, and intelligence begins to realize that if Florida homes for winter occupancy are worth fortunes, summer homes or all year homes of close proximity to the largest, fastest growing, wealthiest city in the world, New York, should be a much safer investment.
 Monmouth Beach — as far as natural beauty, fine homes and speculative or investment possibilities are concerned far surpasses Miami Beach, or, in fact, any beach in the country.”

-The lots were ready for immediate development as all the water, gas, electric lines along with roads (Monmouth Parkway, North Road, Shrewsbury Drive, South Road and Center Road) were already paved.
+The lots were ready for immediate development as all the water, gas, electric lines along with roads (Monmouth Parkway, North Road, Shrewsbury Drive, South Road and Center Road) were already laid out.
 A park and boat dock were also completed.

 Can’t Give It Away

-The flyer closes with “on account of the nearness of the Gulf Stream, the winter climate is greatly tempered and little snow is found in this ideal town.”
-Most of the lots did not sell in that 1925 summer; the first sold to Anne Tully that November.
-In 1927, Allyn Hall Realty donated that land that would become Monmouth Parkway, the borough’s widest road.
+Most of the lots did not sell in that 1925 summer; the first deal was aeith Anne Tully that November.
+In 1927, developer-owner Allyn-Hall Realty donated land that would become Monmouth Parkway, the borough’s widest road.
+As late as Summer 1937, Allyn-Hall was having difficulty selling lots with area rules prohibiting homes built for less than $4,000.

-Although a Shoreland’s Association was first incorporated in November 1927, serious development of the area really didn’t get started until after World War II.
+Although a Shoreland’s Association was first incorporated in October 1927 (George Hardy, Richard Dodge, and Samuel Cooper were the first trustees), serious development of the area really didn’t get started until after World War II.
 At first the association had to petition the borough for area improvements; Monmouth Parkway wasn’t properly paved until 1944.

-Still, for parts of 50 years, Shorelands families shared many a good time as friends and neighbors who loved the river.
-The associations annual July 4th picnics were all the rage, and the boating was so busy there was a paid dock master.
-Monthly meetings were spirited and most families were very active.
+For more than half a century, Shorelands families have shared good times as friends and neighbors who loved the nearby Shrewsbury River.
+The association’s annual July 4th picnics were all the rage, and boating was so busy there was a paid dock master in the summer.
+Monthly meetings were spirited and many families were active.
 For many years, association members were responsible for covering the taxes and upkeep on various pieces of riverfront property in the area.
-Holdings included a large recreational field, dock, and other land off Navesink Drive.
+Holdings included a large private park, dock, and other land off Navesink Drive.

 Most years association presidents had to push for a full gathering of club dues.
 A 1963 letter, pleading for $5 in annual dues, explained that if the borough took the property it would be “hard to imagine the commercial atmosphere that would prevail.”

-The town did assume control of the remaining property near North Road in 1978 and today it’s a park named in honor of Priscilla I. Brower, a lifelong Shorelands resident and respected community activist who died in 2015.
+The group fell behind in its property taxes in the early 1970s, and the town assumed control of the remaining property near North Road in 1978.
+Today, it’s a park named in honor of Priscilla I. Brower, a lifelong Shorelands resident and respected community activist who died in March 2015.